Meadow Ridge School

 General Contractor: Graham Construction LLP.
 Commencing March 2018.

-FSD is working with the naming committee (consiting of student, parent, teacher, administration, and community representatives) to determine a school name for the new K-9 School, west 32nd Street, Okotoks Community Campus.
-As per FSD Administrative Procedure 541, a committee will be formed, with a maximum of two (2) members from each representative group of students, parents, local teaching staff, school administration and the community at large.
-This committee will make a recommendation to FSD Board of Trustees regarding the school name, with final approval by the Board of Trustees.
-The committee will ensure the requirements and principles, are met, for naming of a new school.
-As per the AP 541, clause 3.2, the committee shall determine how best to consult with the community for input to naming of the new school that maximizes school community engagement and is transparent, meaningful and informative.
+FSD worked with our naming committee to determine a school name for the new K-9 School, 21 Chinook Arch Way (west 32nd Street), Okotoks Community Campus.
+As per FSD Administrative Procedure 541, a committee has been formed with members from each representative group of students, parents, local teaching staff, school administration and the community at large.
+This committee made a recommendation to FSD Board of Trustees regarding the school name, with final approval by the Board of Trustees.

 Foothills School Division is pleased to announce Mrs. Rebecca Forchuk as the inaugural Principal of our newest K-9 school in Okotoks opening in September 2019.